-Figure 7: The edge gadget and the representation of the orientation of the edge $\{u, v\}$ .
+Figure 7: The edge gadget and the representation of the orientation of the edge $\{u, v\}$.
 The main vertices are depicted as squares.

-two auxiliary vertices (see Figure 7).
+$\Omega(\log \log k)$ queries.
+We shall replace each edge of this cyclic grid G_k by a gadget consisting of two parallel paths of length two, each using a distinct auxiliary vertex, and an edge connecting these two auxiliary vertices (see Figure 7).
 The resulting graph, denoted G, will serve as our base graph.
-Note that G has $k^2$ vertices of degree eight, called its main vertices, and $4k^2$ (auxiliary) vertices of degree three such that the set of main vertices is an independent set.
-(The reader may easily verify that G has $(\epsilon, O(1/\epsilon^2))$ -partitions for every $\epsilon > 0$ .)
+Note that G has k^2 vertices of degree eight, called its main vertices, and $4k^2$ (auxiliary) vertices of degree three such that the set of main vertices is an independent set.
+(The reader may easily verify that G has $(\epsilon, O(1/\epsilon^2))$ -partitions for every $\epsilon > 0$.)

 Fischer et al. [12] viewed the orientation of vertical (resp., horizontal) edges in the cyclic grid as either up or down (resp., right or left).
 An edge directed up (resp., down) is outgoing (resp., in-coming) at its lower endpoint and in-coming (resp., outgoing) at its higher endpoint, and ditto for the horizontal edges.
 Such an orientation is Eulerian if each vertex has two in-coming edges and two out-going edges.
 We represent an orientation of an edge from u to v in the cyclic grid by assigning the value 1 to all but one of the edges of the corresponding gadget such that the missing edge is (one of the two edges) incident to u (see Figure 7).
-Hence, an Eulerian orientation of $G_k$ corresponds to a subgraph of G in which each main vertex has degree six, half of the auxiliary vertices have degree 2 (and half have degree 3).
-This suggest defining $\Pi$ as the set of graphs that satisfy the following conditions:
+Hence, an Eulerian orientation of G_k corresponds to a subgraph of G in which each main vertex has degree six, half of the auxiliary vertices have degree 2 (and half have degree 3).
+This suggest defining Π as the set of graphs that satisfy the following conditions: